James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 (anchor), (b) pulls corrupted toward a self-referential coherence (dircons/corrsc), or (c) is invariant-to-corruption (GMSIFC/LSCC).
-None explicitly says "the corrupted features of a class should keep the SAME relationship to the clean features that the untrained/plain model had" — i.e., distill the PLAIN DGLSS++ geometry itself, not the extractor's own dynamics.
+None explicitly says "the corrupted features of a class should keep the SAME relationship to the clean features that the untrained/plain model had", i.e., distill the PLAIN DGLSS++ geometry itself, not the extractor's own dynamics.

 The diagnostics to run next (all medium-scale, since micro is unreliable):